DanaMW/PowerShell-TuneUp/README.md

 ---

+## Nano
+<a><p align=center>This is a simple call to nano in Windows WSL bash.
+It convert a windows path into a linux one and opens the file to edit.</p></a>

+- Usage: nano Filename.txt
+- Usage: nano C:\Windows\Filename.txt

+---

 ## Check-Prof
 <a><p align=center>This is a simple script to display the path of your profile files.
 It is an example of reading and writing files along with simple formatting.
 It requires Write-Color in your profile.ps1 and the external script of Remove-Empty.ps1</p></a>